Home Buying 101: Understanding the Mortgage Process

 Step 4: Get Pre-Approved

 After signing a purchase agreement for your new home, your lender will gather the information needed to process your loan.
-They will ask you to complete a full application that requires signing and returning loan disclosures and providing requested documentation.
+They will ask you to complete a full application that requires signing and returning loan disclosures and providing the requested documentation.

 Your loan officer will then pass your complete file to either an underwriter or an automated underwriting system (the result is the same).
 The underwriter will check your eligibility for the mortgage based on factors including but not limited to your existing and expected new mortgage debt, your income, employment history, and credit history.
 During this time, your lender may request additional documents to help qualify you for your mortgage.